sdiehl28/tutorial-website/content/posts/model_comparison.md

 ### Model Selection Problem

-We make a change to the model and want to see if it has higher "accuracy".
+A model is changed and we would like to see if it has higher "accuracy".
 Here I will use "accuracy" as a generic term for any performance metric of interest that we wish to improve.

 ### Cross Validation Setup